 While most officers are professional, certain officers will have an aggressive approach to their interviews—especially during fraud interviews.
 The officer may phrase questions in a manner that will seem accusatory or offensive but you must maintain your composure.
 Remember that the interviewing officer will decide your case, so you want him on your side.
 Always address him as officer and answer his questions in a polite manner.
 As a last resort, if you feel you are being treated unfairly or disrespectfully, you can ask to see a supervisor, but again, remember you want the interviewing officer on your side.

 If you have a case with any complications, you should hire an attorney to appear at the interview with you.
 Having an attorney can help you avoid denials, appeals, deportations and/or having to refile your case.
 Even when you do not have a complicated case, having an attorney will ease your stress allowing the interview to go smooth.
 A competent attorney can prepare you for the interview by going over the questions you will be asked, identifying and addressing any issues that may come up at the interview.

-Related Information on Green Cards
+Related Information on Green Cards and Interviews

 - Green Card interview tips – changes with the Trump Administration